canonical/launchpad-manual/explanation/charms.rst

 between deployments.  `Jinja <https://jinja.palletsprojects.com/>`_ templates are widely used in both charms and Mojo specs as part of this.

-Keep multi-datacentre operation in mind where possible.
-We don't have enough experience with this yet to know what we'll need to do, but it's likely to involve deploying parts of an application in different datacentres from other parts, so loose coupling will help: for example, it may be useful to allow configuring connections using explicit configuration as well as or instead of Juju integrations.
+Keep multi-data centre operation in mind where possible.
+We don't have enough experience with this yet to know what we'll need to do, but it's likely to involve deploying parts of an application in different data centres from other parts, so loose coupling will help: for example, it may be useful to allow configuring connections using explicit configuration as well as or instead of Juju integrations.